sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

 ### Architecture

-1. IT Solutions use loose coupling architectures, as defined by the <_[Adopt, Build, Buy Strategy](https://sara-sabr.github.io/ITStrategy/strategy-build-vs-buy.html)_\>
+1. IT Solutions are loosely coupled to Business Capabilities, as defined by the <_[Adopt, Build, Buy Strategy](https://sara-sabr.github.io/ITStrategy/strategy-build-vs-buy.html)_\>
-2. IT Products do not depend on other IT Products to run in production
+2. Applications, making up IT Solutions, are loosely coupled with the organization's Data
+3. Software components, making up Applications, are loosely coupled between them
-3. IT Products can test, deploy, and make technical changes without dependencies on other IT Product DevOps teams
+4. IT Products can test, deploy, and make technical changes without dependencies on other IT Product DevOps teams
-4. DevOps teams have the authority to choose their IT Products technical stacks, unless the technical stacks are in the Containment or Retirement category, as defined by the \<_[Technology Standards Management](https://sara-sabr.github.io/ITStrategy/strategy-build-vs-buy.html)_\>
+5. DevOps teams have the authority to choose their IT Products technical stacks, unless the technical stacks are in the Containment or Retirement category, as defined by the \<_[Technology Standards Management](https://sara-sabr.github.io/ITStrategy/strategy-build-vs-buy.html)_\>
-5. IT Products expose their functionalities and data via secure APIs
+6. IT Products expose their functionalities and data via secure APIs
-6. IT-Enabled Projects affecting Legacy Systems are scoped to use the \<_strangler design pattern_\> in alignment with the \<_Target Architecture Vision for Legacy System_\>
+7. IT-Enabled Projects affecting Legacy Applications are scoped to use the \<_strangler design pattern_\> in alignment with the \<_Target Architecture Vision for Legacy Applications\>
-7. Legacy Systems are systems in the \<_ESDC Legacy Systems Standard List_\>
+8. Legacy Applications are systems in the \<_ESDC Legacy Applications Standard List_\>

 ### Product Management

+1. IT Solutions and Applications are managed as Products (referred to as IT Products)
-1. IT Products have a single Product Owner with the necessary authority to approve changes affecting their IT Product
+2. IT Products have a single Product Owner with the necessary authority to approve changes affecting their IT Product
-2. IT Products are supported by one or more DevOps teams
+3. IT Products are supported by one or more DevOps teams
-3. IT-Enabled Projects fill backlogs of the IT Products in scope of the project
+4. IT-Enabled Projects fill backlogs of the IT Products in scope of the project
-4. DevOps teams support their IT Products in production and are accountable for their uptime
+5. DevOps teams support their IT Products in production and are accountable for their uptime
-5. IT Products backlog items are categorized as non-discretionary or discretionary
+6. IT Products backlog items are categorized as non-discretionary or discretionary

 ### DevOps

 1. DevOps teams use a pipeline to control the release process from commit to production
 2. The DevOps pipeline allows for manual intervention, if required
-3. DevOps teams are comprised of 9 members maximum
+3. DevOps teams are comprised of 9 multi-disciplinary members maximum
 4. DevOps teams use build automation
 5. DevOps teams use test automation for:
     - Unit testing